Taking the pension “early” requires a break in employment…but how long a break?

 Unfortunately, if they do insist on a longer break there is very little the teacher can do in such circumstances since they are over a barrel as they do need the break in employment in order to start taking the pension before their normal pension age.

 This is NOT the case for teachers who have already reached their scheme’s normal pension age.
-They can start payment of their final salary pensions simply by opting out of the pension scheme without needed any break in employment.
+They can start payment of their final salary pensions simply by opting out of the pension scheme without needing any break in employment.

 Leave a Reply